sitwithariadne/website/src/metta.md

 ﻿Metta is a cultivated Buddhist religious emotion.

-The following text is remixed from [The Path of Discrimination](https://en.wikipedia.org/wiki/Pa%E1%B9%ADisambhid%C4%81magga) or *Pts*
+The following text is remixed from [The Path of Discrimination](https://en.wikipedia.org/wiki/Pa%E1%B9%ADisambhid%C4%81magga) or *Pts.*, a Pali Canon, Theravada Buddhist text.

 # The 11 Benefits of Practicing Metta